-Elgin Musical Theatre, EMT for short, is a group of enthusiatic and talented individuals which gets together in Elgin Town Hall during March every year to perform musicals and operettas..
+Elgin Musical Theatre, EMT for short, is a group of enthusiatic and talented individuals which gets together in Elgin Town Hall during March every year to perform mu..
 We open our doors to newcomers every year in the search for new fresh talent within Moray and the surrounding areas, both onstage and behind the scenes.
 Whether it is dancing, singing or acting, we strive to find people with a passion for the stage, and an ability to entertain others.
 We have an amazingly talented production team, who year after year produce some of the nation's favourite musicals.

 As a registered charirty (registered charity number SC003769), we also like to perform occasional concerts in the local area.
 Please feel free to read about our background and the things that we do.
 If you would like to see our productions or join us either on the stage or backstage then we would be pleased to hear from you.
 Send us a message on our "Contact" section.